 3. Scalability

-Hiring executive assistants individually, remotely or in-person, is hard to scale effectively.
+Outsourcing admin work one at a time, remotely or in person, is hard to scale effectively.

 Hiring assistants one by one is slow, costly, and risky if you want to provide administrative support for a team of executives.
 Even if a freelance agency has VAs available, you need more management resources to onboard, train, and supervise them.